edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Open the empty schema file that was generated when we initialized the EdgeDB project (located at ``dbschema/default.esdl`` from the project directory).
 We'll walk through what we'll add to it, one step at a time.
+First, add this at the top of the file (above ``module default {``):

 .. code-block:: sdl
     :caption: dbschema/default.esdl